 Avista's Wildfire Resiliency Plan seeks to mitigate the probability of wildfires and their related impacts on our customers and communities through the expansion of our current safeguards for preventing, mitigating, and reducing the impact of wildfires.
-This 10-year Wildfire Resiliency Plan emphasizes grid hardening, vegetation management, situational awareness, partnerships with emergency providers and fire agencies, and providing helpful resources and information to protect property and prevent wildfires.
+Our Wildfire Resiliency Plan emphasizes grid hardening, vegetation management, situational awareness, operating strategies, partnerships with emergency providers and fire agencies, and customer engagement including providing helpful resources and information to protect property and prevent wildfires.